-Integrated Treatment for Dual DBT Skills Training Manual, Seeking Safety: Treatment for Disorders, Kim T. Mueser et al, © Second Edition, Marsha M. PTSD and Substance Abuse, Lisa 2003 Linehan, © 2015 M. Najavits, © 2002 Mindfulness-Based Relapse Matrix Intensive Outpatient Anger Management for Prevention for Addictive Treatment for People With Substance Abuse and Mental Behaviors, Sarah Bowen et al, © Stimulant Use Disorders, Health Clients , SAMHSA, © 2011 SAMHSA, © 2014 2008 Sexual Health in Drug and How To Escape Your Prison: Group Treatment for Substance Alcohol Treatment, Douglas Moral Reconation Therapy, Abuse, A Stages-of-Change Braun-Harvey, © 2009 Gregory L. Little, © 2006 Therapy Manual (2 nd Edition), Carlo DiClemente et al, © 2015
+Integrated Treatment for Dual DBT Skills Training Manual, Seeking Safety: Treatment for Disorders, Kim T. Mueser et al, © Second Edition, Marsha M. PTSD and Substance Abuse, Lisa 2003 Linehan, © 2015 M. Najavits, © 2002 Mindfulness-Based Relapse Matrix Intensive Outpatient Anger Management for Prevention for Addictive Treatment for People With Substance Abuse and Mental Behaviors, Sarah Bowen et al, © Stimulant Use Disorders, Health Clients, SAMHSA, © 2011 SAMHSA, © 2014 2008 Sexual Health in Drug and How To Escape Your Prison: Group Treatment for Substance Alcohol Treatment, Douglas Moral Reconation Therapy, Abuse, A Stages-of-Change Braun-Harvey, © 2009 Gregory L. Little, © 2006 Therapy Manual (2 nd Edition), Carlo DiClemente et al, © 2015

 - 1. Create and record a 15-20 minute video presentation providing the following information about your chosen curriculum, indicating the following: - Origins and history of the particular curriculum, including information about the developers - Specific client base(s) for whom the treatment was developed - Theoretical base for the treatment - Overview of the curriculum structure, including skills developed and expected outcomes for completion - 2.
-Upload the video presentation (into Google drive, dropbox, etc). - 3.
-Create a 15-30 minute small group learning activity based on how the curriculum might be used in a treatment situation.
-This can take many forms, including (but not limited to) teaching and practicing a skill, discussing a concept, debating an idea, conducting a role-play.... - 4.
-Include some element of feedback for students as a group to reflect on both the presentation and learning activity.
-This can include feedback/reflection questions, a quiz to evaluate learning, a video or photo montage of the activity....(be as creative as you want to be here!). - 5.
+Upload the video presentation (into Google drive, dropbox, etc).

+- 3. Create a 15-20 minute individual student assignment that involves learning and implementing a particular skill or practice within the curriculum. - 4.
+Include some element of feedback for individual students to reflect on both the presentation and learning activity.
+This can take the form of questions for reflection, a quiz, a forum, or any form of feedback that you think would be useful both to your group and to your learners. - 5.
 Submit the following by e-mail to the professor: - A link to your video presentation, with permissions set for professor and students to view. - A link or a document outlining your learning activity and feedback activity.

-Presentation and materials are due by Wednesday, Nov.
-4, 11:59 pm.
-The professor will construct assignment modules using these materials, which will be available for students to complete as learning activities between Nov.
+Presentation and materials are due by Tuesday, November 2, 11:59 pm.
+The professor will construct assignment modules in Moodle using these materials, which will be available for students to complete as learning activities between Nov.
 11 and Dec.
-9. Groups will be given a group grade for the assignment for a maximum of 20 points.
+9. Groups will be given a group grade for the assignment for a maximum of 25 points.